misiektoja/instagram_monitor/README.md

 docker run --rm -it --init --user "$(id -u):$(id -g)" -v "$PWD:/data:z" -v instagram_monitor_session:/home/instagram/.config/instaloader misiektoja/instagram-monitor:latest --setup
 ```

-Running the tool with no arguments offers the wizard when no target or Web Dashboard has been saved.
-With saved targets, it starts monitoring directly.
-The wizard detects PyPI, script, Docker or Docker Compose installs and shows matching commands.
+Running the tool with no arguments offers the wizard if you have not saved any targets or enabled the Web Dashboard.
+If targets are already saved, it starts monitoring them.
+The wizard detects the installation method and shows the commands that match it.

 See the [full Quick Start guide](https://misiektoja.github.io/instagram_monitor/quick-start/) for browser choices, saved targets, configuration backups and setup recovery.